juliosueiras/vim-terraform-completion/README.md

 ## General Todo
 - [ ] Move regex code to a json(for easier extension)
 - [x] Test from zero to useful setup using Docker
+- [x] Jump Reference (Ctrl-L first time to jump to resource definition, second time on the same line to jump back)
 - [x] Provide config and example
 - [x] Integrate Basic `terraform validate` and `tflint` into Synstatic
 - [x] Added a custom linter for providing a better error